- Sharing your pictures and memories...

 The Hermitage Park project has been awarded £2,333,300 grant from the Heritage lottery Fund, Parks for People to carry out plans to regenerate the only urban park in Argyll & Bute.

-Hermitage Park has seen a declined since its heyday when tourists streamed off the steamship to relax and play in its beautifully cultivated gardens.
+Hermitage Park has seen a decline since its heyday when tourists streamed off the steamship to relax and play in its beautifully cultivated gardens.
 It is thanks to the vision and efforts of the Friends of Hermitage Park, a group of community volunteers, that the park will be transformed so that it can again be a lively centre for recreation and learning.

 A new pavilion will be built and historic features such as the A-listed war memorial, Japanese garden and wishing well will be restored.
 A multi-use sports facility will be introduced and the children’s play area will be moved and upgraded.
 The park’s heritage which includes the remains of Millings Mill which led to the founding of the town, will be celebrated with activities and events.
 Guided walks, storytelling, heritage trails and a demonstration garden will also be established to encourage more visitors through the gates.